Piano tuning: Stretch

 The tuning described by the above beating plan provides a good approximation of equal temperament across the range of the temperament octave.
-If extended further, however, the actual tuning of the instrument becomes increasingly inaccurate because of inharmonicity, which causes harmonics to run slightly sharp, as increasingly higher tones in the harmonic series are reached.
+If extended further, however, the actual tuning of the instrument becomes increasingly inaccurate because of deviation of the real partials from the theoretical harmonics, pianos' partials run slightly sharp, as increasingly higher orders of the harmonic series are reached.

 This problem is mitigated by "stretching" the octaves as one tunes above (and to an extent below) the temperament region.
-When octaves are stretched, they are tuned, not to the lowest coincidental overtone (second partial) of the note below, but to a higher one (often the 4th partial).
+When octaves are stretched, they are not tuned to the lowest coincidental overtone (second partial) of the note below, but instead to a higher overtone (often the 4th partial).
 This widens all intervals equally, thereby maintaining intervallic and tonal consistency.

 All western music, but western classical literature in particular, requires this deviation from the theoretical equal temperament because the music is rarely played within a single octave.
-A pianist constantly plays notes spread over three and four octaves, so it is critical that the mid and upper range of the treble be stretched to conform to the inharmonic overtones of the lower registers.
-Since the stretch of octaves is perceived and not measured, the tuner is aware of which octave needs "more" or "less" stretching.
-A good tuning requires compromise between tonal brilliance, intonation and an awareness of gradation of tone through the compass of the instrument.
-The amount of stretching necessary to achieve this is a function of string scaling, a complex determination based on the string's tension, length, and diameter.
+A pianist constantly plays notes spread over three and four octaves, at least, so it is critical that the mid and upper range of the treble be stretched, or widened, to better match with the inharmonic overtones of lower registers.

+Since the stretch of octaves is perceived and not measured, the tuner determines which octave needs more or less octave stretching "by ear".
+Good tuning requires compromise between tonal brilliance, accurate intonation, and an awareness of gradation of timbre through the compass of the instrument.
+The name of this modification of the width of the scale is called the piano tuners' octave, as opposed to the simple 2:1 octave expected from a (theoretical) harmonic oscillator.

+The amount of stretching necessary to achieve the desired compromise is a complicated determination described theoretically as a function of string scaling.
+String scaling considers the string's tension, length, diameter, weight per unit length, and in elasticity in either the strings' core wires or any overwinding used to modify the wire's weight.
+The overwindings are normally made from a denser, heavier, but less "springy" metal than the steel used for the core.
+Imperfect "springiness" anywhere in the string wire makes its partials deviate slightly from mathematically pure harmonics, and no real material used to generating musical tones is perfectly elastic.
 The Railsback curve is the result of measuring the fundamental frequencies of stretched tunings and plotting their deviations from unstretched equal temperament.